-As said earlier speeches by Umberto Bossi both from 2000 and 2002 were unavailable.
-Therefore, Bossi’s populism will be measured by using amputated data.
+As said earlier, speeches by Umberto Bossi both from 2000 and 2002 were unavailable.
+Therefore, Bossi’s populism will be measured by using imputateddata.
 This will be done by going through the literature to make an estimation as to how populist Bossi’s speech is.
 Similarly to how the other speeches were coded, Bossi’s speech will be rated either a 0, 1 or a 2.
 Both the year 2000 and 2002 need to be accounted for, which is why there will be two grades.
 The grades will be given based on the factors as described in the rubric (appendix 2).
-Given that these are measurements of populism, the main elements that will be looked for are: homogenous view of the people, a depiction of the elite as evil and creating an antagonistic dynamic between both groups.
+Given that these are measurements of populism, the main elements that will be looked for are: a homogenous view of the people, a depiction of the elite as evil and creating an antagonistic dynamic between both groups.
 Firstly, a general outline will be given of Bossi’s discourse.
 Then an attempt will be made to distinguish between his populist discourse in 2000 and in 2002 if there is in fact a difference.

 Bossi’s leadership of LN started when the party was founded in 1991.
 The party was a combination of autonomist movements.
 It focused on two main issues: regionalism and discontent towards elites and institutions (Albertazzi, Giovannini & Seddone, 2018).
 Regionalism was put forward in the context of the growing gap between the South and the North of Italy, both socially as well as economically (Albertazzi, Giovannini & Seddone, 2018).
 Hostility towards the elite was there in the beginning and is something that is in line with populist thinking.

-The focus on the gap between the South and the North is in sync with the parties regionalist disposition.
+The focus on the gap between the South and the North is in sync with the party’s regionalist disposition.
 This regionalism can be defined as followed (Mazzoleni & Mueller, 2017, 5-6):

 “Regionalist parties are political parties that (a) demand more regional power who are neither (b) organized on a nation-wide scale nor do they (c) possess the ambition to represent the interests and people over, of and in the whole territory of a country.
 Instead, regionalist parties are organized exclusively on a regional basis and aim to cater for a regional electorate only. (…) [They also] have fully subscribed to the territorial ideology of regionalism: they aspire to govern of, by and for the region.”

 This definition is important, because this idea goes against a key tenet of populism.
 While populists assert that the people are homogenous, regionalism focuses on the interest of one or more regions instead of the country as a whole.
-However, as said earlier the people are never homogenous as people have different opinions or identities.
+However, as said earlier, the people are never homogenous as people have different opinions or identities.
 This paradox between the theoretical homogeneity of the people and the heterogenic reality, leads to a “limited and tendentious” view of the people (Webber, 2023, p.
 854).
 Therefore, a party that is regionalist can also be populist.
 As the focus on one group does not rule out the possibility of creating a pretense of the people as one.

 The LN did frame the northern people as homogeneous and claimed that Rome was the city from which the elites put forward the ideas that would benefit the south (Albertazzi, Giovannini & Seddone, 2018).
 LN found that the south had stolen much of the north’s riches and self-respect (Albertazzi & McDonnell, 2015).